 "You can go a long way toward making the world a much better place by simply choosing to eat fewer animals." - Matt Ball, Author of The Animal Activist's Handbook: Maximizing Our Positive Impact in Today's World

 “Eating more plants and whole grains is not a flavor killer.
-I encourage everyone to get into the kitchen and explore how exciting, delicious, satisfying and nutritious plant-based foods can be.” – Anthony Fassio, CEO of Natural Gourmet Institute and Chair of Slow Food NYC
+I encourage everyone to get into the kitchen and explore how exciting, delicious, satisfying and nutritious plant-based foods can be.” – Anthony Fassio, Executive Vice President of Great Performances

 "Finally someone has put a name to what many are doing to live a better life." - Claudia Bahamon, Host of Master Chef Colombia and WWF Ambassador

 "In the twenty-first century, we don't need to eat meat.
 There are plenty of mouth-watering meals we can choose that don't involve any exploitation of animals, with its concomitant cruelty and damage to the environment." - Nigel Henbest, Co-Author of The Secret Life of Space

 "People don't think twice about eating meat; it's conveniently packaged, anonymous and well-marketed.
 I'm horrified when I look at the contents of supermarket trolleys, realizing that customers haven't given a thought to the cruelty to the rearing and killing of animals for a meal that they'll hardly notice." - Heather Couper, Co-Author of The Secret Life of Space

 "I do a joke occasionally in my standup comedy act where I call vegetarians veggie-arians because they won't eat meat but think they are better than everyone else… It's a silly joke but I myself have been a proud veggie-arian and have gone long periods of time without touching meat.
 It feels great to be a part of the reducetarian movement and be a reducetarian!" - Lahna Turner, Comedian